 Yes, if a homeowner becomes fully re-employed while they are receiving UMA benefits they should contact KYHC.
 Benefit assistance will end within 30 days of the date you advise you have become fully re-employed and are no longer receiving EDD benefits.

 In addition, KYHC also works directly with California’s Employment Development Department to determine your employment status.
-If it is determined that your unemployment benefits were terminated because you became fully re-employed at any time during the twelve (12) month UMA benefit period, UMA benefit payments will end within 30 days of full re-employment.
+If it is determined that your unemployment benefits were terminated because you became fully re-employed at any time during the eighteen (18) month UMA benefit period, UMA benefit payments will end within 30 days of full re-employment.

 I receive unemployment benefits from California’s Employment Development Department to supplement my current income.
 Can I still receive Unemployment Mortgage Assistance benefits?

 Yes, if a homeowner is underemployed and receiving unemployment benefits from California’s Employment Development Department, they may be eligible to receive full UMA benefits from Keep Your Home California.